The best time to start protecting your future is now

 Why not talk to your adviser today and find out how to apply for a Personal Pension?

-A Personal Pension is a long-term investment that aims to help you build up a pot of money that you can use to buy an income when you retire.
+A Personal Pension is a long-term investment that aims to help you build up a pot of money that you can use for your retirement..

 It's a tax efficient way for you to invest for your retirement because HM Revenue & Customs (HMRC) adds basic rate tax relief to the payments you make into your plan.
 For example, if basic rate tax is 20% and you make a payment of £160, the taxman will add £40 so the total invested into your plan is £200.
 This is known as basic rate tax relief.
 If you pay tax at more than the basic rate, you can claim even more tax relief when you complete your annual self-assessment tax return, but this will not be paid into your plan.